Don’t have an ingredient you need to finish your recipe? No worries! With these easy baking tips, you can get the ingredients you need in minutes!

 Tip: I stopped buying brown sugar altogether thanks to this little hack.
 It’s easy to halve, and in recipes that use less than ½ cup of brown sugar, I just use granulated sugar instead!

 Replace 1 teaspoon of baking soda with 2 teaspoons of double-acting baking powder.

 Note: Be sure to use aluminum-free baking powder to avoid the bitter taste of baking powder.

-For one ounce of unsweetened baking chocolate, mix 3 tablespoons of natural cocoa (not Dutch processed) with melted unsalted butter.
+For one ounce of unsweetened baking chocolate, mix 3 tablespoons of natural cocoa powder (not Dutch-processed) with melted unsalted butter.
 Chocolate chips are a great substitute for baking chocolate too.

 Heads up, this one takes a little bit to make!

 - Make a double batch of everything, from pie crust to chocolate chip cookies, then freeze it with this step-by-step freezing tutorial.